bluffcon/cleug/README.md

 2. Set up the mines by renaming armor stands and placing them down in the world (only works if an `admin` entity is nearby!)
    - For example, to set up a Gravel mine, place down an armor stand named "Gravel Mine", "Sand Mine"
    - To set up two word mines, omit the space: "RedSand Mine", "BluePowder Mine"
+   - Setting up a mine will cause a large area below the armor stand to get filled with stone borders and mine blocks!
 3. To set up stores, try `/function summon` and choose the suggested villager you need.
 4. To easy get all consumables of the tool type, run `/function cleug:blab`